 We have gone to the Deadwood, SD area a few times and have always been amazed by the beauty in the summer and fall months.
 Mr. Defined Sight’s favorite band is playing there in June, and I am hoping he will think that would be an amazing Father’s Day present!

-A couple that we were best of friends with moved 11 hours away and are having their second baby in July.
+A couple that we were best of friends with moved to Montana and are having their second baby in July.
 I couldn’t imagine a better way to spend Independence Day, help her with their other kid’s 4th birthday party while she is 9 months prego in 90 degrees and also take a long road trip with our son for the first time.
 Here’s to hoping we don’t reenact a Griswold vacation!

 Another trip I would like to take is to be there for the wedding of another friend who, after she moved away, let me know I was one of the most kindest, positive and influential people in her life.
 Which, completely humbled me.
 It was a good reminder that to you, they might just be someone, but to them, you might be their everything.
 Maybe someday I’ll tell the story of August.
 For now, I’d like to be a supporting friend still cheering her on!